 The Emergency Operations Plan is designed to effectively coordinate the use of college and community resources in responding to all levels of campus emergencies and incidents.
-It is activated by the President of South Puget Sound Community College or any senior administrator present whenever such an emergency or incident reaches proportions beyond the capacity of routine procedures.
+It is activated by the President of South Puget Sound Community College, Senior Administrator, or members of the Campus Safety Department present whenever such an emergency or incident reaches proportions beyond the capacity of routine procedures.
 The College will interact with local law enforcement, fire departments, and other county, state, and federal agencies as necessary.

-The EOP is based on the framework of the four phases of emergency management:
+The EOP is based on the framework of the five phases of emergency management:

-Prevention Mitigation Actions taken to decrease (prevent) the likelihood that an event or crisis will occur, and to eliminate or reduce the loss of life and property damage related to an event or crisis (mitigation).
-Preparedness Development of the strategies, processes, and protocols to prepare for potential emergencies.
+Prevention/ Actions taken to decrease (prevent) the likelihood that an event or crisis will occur, and to eliminate or reduce the loss of life and property Mitigation damage related to an event or crisis (mitigation).
+On going trainings offered to all staff, faculty, and students